smartmarmot/DBforBIX/README.md

 # DBforBIX

+See Wiki for DBforBix as Zabbix Proxy installation instructions: https://github.com/vagabondan/DBforBIX/wiki<br>

 DBforBIX is licensed under the GNU General Public License  V.3. <br>
 You can obtain a full copy of the licese here: https://www.gnu.org/licenses/gpl-3.0.txt <br>

 The project's documentation is available here: http://www.smartmarmot.com/wiki/index.php?title=DBforBIX2 <br>

-Wiki for DBforBix as Zabbix Proxy see here: https://github.com/vagabondan/DBforBIX/wiki

 # Github directory structure
 The github repository is organized as follow: